lokalized/lokalized-java/README.md

 Catalog construction and translation evaluation use immutable [`TranslationRuntimeLimits`](https://javadoc.lokalized.com/com/lokalized/TranslationRuntimeLimits.html).
-The defaults cap numbers and numeric literals at 4,096 digits of precision and absolute scale, visible decimal places and compact exponents at 4,096, expressions at 4,096 characters / 512 tokens / 64 nested groups, selector-driven translations at 128 rules, generated placeholders at 64 levels, one interpolated result at 1 MiB, and cumulative generated-fragment expansion at 8 MiB per lookup.
+The defaults cap numbers and numeric literals at 4,096 digits of precision and absolute scale, visible decimal places and compact exponents at 4,096, expressions at 4,096 characters / 512 tokens / 64 nested groups, generated placeholders at 64 levels, one interpolated result at 1 MiB, and cumulative generated-fragment expansion at 8 MiB per lookup.
 These are hard ceilings; applications may lower them but cannot raise them.
 Configure them with [`TranslationRuntimeLimits.builder()`](https://javadoc.lokalized.com/com/lokalized/TranslationRuntimeLimits.html#builder())